 Enabling Filter by Context

 To enable filter by context:

 - While within the Inline Manual portal, go to Sites.

-Go to Widget tab.
+- Go to the Widget tab.
 Then go to Settings.

-- Within Widget content toggle Filter by context.
+- Within the Widget content, toggle Filter by context.

 - Confirm with Save and Publish button.

 Perfect!
 From now on, only topics relevant to the page/path will be visible in the widget.